ayl-duke-dev-28/trader-bot/README.md

 The economic-cycle overlay is not enabled by default for historical runs even though it is enabled for paper/live trading.
 Supply `--macro-data` (or enable `backtest.macro_cycle`) so the backtest uses point-in-time macro observations.

+### Benchmark-core precedence

+The configured QQQ sleeve is a regime allocation, not an ordinary stock position.
+While its adjusted core target is positive, the generic score-exit rule is ignored for QQQ.
+This prevents an hourly loop in which a negative ensemble score sells QQQ and the benchmark-core rule buys it back during the next cycle.
+The runtime log records this decision as `[HOLD] benchmark core QQQ ...`.

+QQQ can still be closed by its stop or trailing lock, the portfolio drawdown guard, or a market/macro regime that sets `risk_off_target_pct` to zero.
+A stop-driven close retains the normal cooldown before the core can be restored.
+The historical simulator uses the same precedence.

 When ML is enabled, the backtester does **not** use a single model trained on the full dataset.
 It trains ML only on rolling prior windows and tests only the